myaaghubi/FatFree-SublimeText-Snippets/README.md

 ## INSTALLATION

-Download and unzip the latest source from GitHub into your Sublime Text "Packages\User" directory and name it to **FFSnippets**.
+Download and unzip the latest source from GitHub into your Sublime Text "Packages\User" directory and rename it to **FFSnippets**.

 `Menu > Preferences > Browse Packages... > User`